VintageGold/EthMergeNFT/README.md

 <img src="images/TreeShaman-pinksky.png" width="500" alt="centered">
 </p>

-The tree shaman on the right is for the person who is a got me into crypto being Ori Shimony who has been leading the charge on bringing DAOs to life with @dOrg.
+The tree shaman on the right is for the person who is a got me into crypto being [@orishim](https://twitter.com/orishim?s=20&t=eIYv85skbmPXPl-vUZGLBQ) who has been leading the charge on bringing DAOs to life with [@dOrg](https://twitter.com/dOrg_tech?s=20&t=eIYv85skbmPXPl-vUZGLBQ).

-The pink and white sky symbolizes @Algovera and all the data science DAO has granted me with projects and a warm and community.
+The pink and white sky symbolizes [@Algovera](https://twitter.com/AlgoveraAI?s=20&t=eIYv85skbmPXPl-vUZGLBQ) and all the data science DAO has granted me with projects and a warm community.

 Thank you,
 Vintage Gold